rykroon/blog/content/posts/asset-allocation.md

 In the world of investing, you will often hear the term **"Asset Allocation"**.
 Asset allocation, as the name suggests, is the distribution of each asset class in your investment portfolio.
 The two most common asset classes that are considered when building a portfolio are **stocks** and **bonds**.
 Stocks are the high-risk, high reward asset and bonds, also referred to as **"fixed income"**, are the low-risk, low reward asset.
 There are other assets classes that exist such as **cash**, **commodities**, **real estate**, **precious metals**, and, in recent years, **crypto currencies**.
 Understanding how to balance these asset classes is key to building a portfolio that aligns with your financial goals.

 ## What is the Goal of Asset Allocation?
 The goal of **asset allocation** is to manage risk.
-Each individual has their own **tolerance for risk**, and it is up to the individual to determine how much risk they are willing to take.
+Each individual has their own tolerance for risk, and it is up to the individual to determine how much risk they are willing to take.
 It can take several years to figure out how much risk you are comfortable with and as you go through different stages of life your risk tolerance will change.

 As a general rule of thumb you want to take on more risk in your younger years and less risk in your older years.
 This is because, when you are younger, you have more time to recover from a market crash.
 When you are older, you do not want to risk delaying retirement or having to go back to work (if you are already retired) due to a market downturn.
 Therefore, it's better to have a lower-risk asset allocation.